Resources for councillors

 Register of interests

-For advice on how to complete a register of interests see the following guide by the Department of Local Government Racing and Multicultural Affairs.
+For advice on how to complete a register of interests see the following guide by the Department of State Development, Infrastructure, Local Government, and Planning (DSDILGP).